Board of Directors

 James Holloway

-Mr. Holloway is currently an Associate at Covington and Burling LLP in Los Angeles.
+Mr. Holloway is currently a Senior Associate at Alston & Bird.
 He completed his undergraduate and legal studies at Harvard University.
 His experience includes working as a summer associate for O’Melveny & Myers LLP in Los Angeles and Covington & Burling LLP in Washington, DC.
 Mr. Holloway also worked as a full-time Judicial Intern for Justice Ketanji Brown Jackson in 2020, in Washington, DC.
 Mr. Holloway has a sibling and a niece living with SCD, and a sibling who gained their warrior wings.

 Learn More